- Ice on a refrigerant line outside in the Phoenix heat is really possible.

 The Problem: Dirty Evaporator Coils

 Evaporator coils can accumulate a buildup of dirt and dust over time.
 If that happens, it can prevent the system from cooling adequately.
+It’s important to clean the AC evaporator coils inside your house regularly to make sure this doesn’t happen.

 The Solution: Regular Maintenance